pradeephubgit/appsignal-docs/source/guides/filter-data/filter-parameters.html.md

 -> 🔍 Read more about parameter filtering, processor parameter filtering and what types of parameters to set up filtering for in our [parameter filtering topic][parameter filtering].

+!> ⚠️ Do not send personal data to AppSignal.
+If request parameters, request headers or session data contain personal data, please use filtering to avoid sending this data to AppSignal.
+Follow this step and the next steps to set up this filtering.

 ## Parameter filtering

 Basic parameter filtering in the AppSignal integrations works with a _denylist_, a list of keys to filter out and to not send.
 In the integrations it's possible to set a "filter parameters" option in the AppSignal configuration with a list of parameters keys to filter.